WANGYiwen-Sharon/MOEAD-HGS/README.md

 The following options are supported:
 ```
--it           Sets a maximum number of iterations without improvement.
-Defaults to 20,000
 -t            Sets a time limit in seconds.
 If this parameter is set, the code will be restart iteratively until the time limit
--bks          Sets an optional path to a BKS in CVRPLib format.
-This file will be overwritten in case of improvement
 -seed         Sets a fixed seed.
 Defaults to 0
--veh          Sets a prescribed fleet size.
-Otherwise a reasonable UB on the fleet size is calculated

 ```

 There exist different conventions regarding distance calculations in the academic literature.